TienVNguyen/Android/CoderSchool_VN/Classes/1_Exercise/Instagram_Photo_Viewer/README.md

 # Instagram_Photo_Viewer
 An small demo app to complete the homework for week 1.
 See the Tutorial on our cliffnotes for a step-by-step tutorial.

-Time spent: 12 hours implementation in total
+Time spent: 18 hours implementation (included searching) in total
+ - 12/3: 3 hours
+ - 13/3: 7 hours
+ - 14/3: 8 hours

 Implement link: https://github.com/TienVNguyen/Android/tree/master/CoderSchool_VN/Classes/1_Exercise/Instagram_Photo_Viewer